 Here, sulphur dioxide is simply named as one of the members of the class of air pollutants, with nothing more said about it (cause many problems is information about air pollutants in general, not just sulphur dioxide).

 This post is about language choices in simple example-giving.
 Language choices in other example-giving are considered in the post 33.
 Complex Example-Giving.
 Also relevant are 53.
 “As”, “Like” and “Such As”, which looks more closely at three of the example-giving expressions presented here, and 96.
 Hedging 2: Lists & Predictions, which suggests some reasons for giving examples.
-For the sake of comparison, language for naming either all of the members of a class, or special ones can be viewed in the post 54.
-Sentence Lists 1.

 THE CHALLENGE OF SIMPLE-EXAMPLE GIVING